Managing Legalities and Risk in Your Business

-There are quite a lot of laws governing small businesses and small business accounting operations.
-Nobody wants to pay more tax than they have to and aspects such as the type of legal structure you choose for your business will have a direct bearing on this.
+MANY LAWS GOVERN the running of small businesses.
+Nobody wants to pay more tax than they have to, and aspects such as the type of legal structure you choose for your business will have a direct bearing on this.

 Structuring your Business

 What kind of legal structure do you want to use?
 Will you be a company, partnership, trust or sole trader, for instance?
 Each comes with different legal ramifications and consequences.

 Certain businesses are better suited to particular structures.
 The structure of a business affects a host of factors, such as your ability to borrow money — even the amount of tax you pay.
 Of course, each structure then has its own legal issues you need to comply with.

 Knowing the legal aspects of setting up small business also ensures your business is protected.
 You’ll need to comply with workplace health and safety regulations and other duty of care; consumer regulations; taxation and insurance requirements; contractual obligations and the like.
 There may also be certain industry codes of practice you need to adhere to.

 Compliance is a Measure of Success in Business and we’ll help you to:

 - Choose the right business structure and save tax

 - Set up a Pty Ltd business if you want to

 - Obtain an ABN and GST registration, if appropriate